ipvm-wg/homestar/examples/websocket-relay/README.md

 - On macOS, for example, a simple homebrew install would install everything you
   need: `brew install rust npm ipfs`.

-- Running `homestar` via `cargo run` here requires a minimum Rust version of `1.73.0`.
-If you've got an older install of rust, update it with `rustup update`.
+- Running `homestar` using `cargo run` requires a minimum Rust version of `1.73.0`.
+If you've got an older version of rust, update it with `rustup update`.

 - You do not have to start Kubo (IPFS) on your own.
 The example will do this